 “Not only is this beneficial for our current teams, but it also helps us to stand out from the crowd when we’re recruiting.
 We’ve seen a definite uptick in the numbers of people signing up for our vacancy notifications; our latest role posting on recruitment sites has had to be pulled early due to the high quantity of respondents.”

-We believe that these changes will help to not only improve our teams’ wellbeing, but also the productivity of the company as a whole.
+We believe that moving to a 4-day working week will help to not only improve our teams’ wellbeing, but also the productivity of the company as a whole.
 We’re happy to be pioneers in a space that, we believe, represents a true work-life balance and a path to a healthier life as a society.
 We’ll be sharing our knowledge and best practice with those willing to embark on this journey.